 Spiritual leadership flows from leadership theories that emphasize transformational leadership, principle-centered leadership, and workplace spirituality.
 Louis Fry defines spiritual leadership in business as comprising the values, attitudes, and behaviors necessary to intrinsically motivate one’s self and others to have a sense of spiritual survival through calling and membership.
 This definition has two foundational components.
 First, spiritual leaders create a compelling vision in that employees experience a sense of calling that gives meaning and purpose to their lives.
 Second, spiritual leaders create a culture based on altruism and love such that members feel valued and appreciated.
 Altruistic love reflects a sense of wholeness, harmony, and well-being based on care, concern, and unselfishness.
 Similarly, leaders in L-forms create compelling visions and strong cultures, though their motivations may vary.
 Membership and vision are core elements of both spiritual leadership and L-forms.

-Barry Garapedian, the Managing Director of The Oaks Group at JP Morgan, is an example of a spiritual leader who leads a learning organization.
+Barry Garapedian, the Managing Director of The Oaks Group at Morgan Stanley, is an example of a spiritual leader who leads a learning organization.
 He is known for his emphasis on the holistic goals and development of his employees, encouraging them to take time for their relationships, physical health, and spiritual well-being, as well as the business of wealth management.
 He and his partner, Seth Haye, rank among the top financial managers in the world and have built a practice consistently ranked highly in terms of employee satisfaction, employee commitment, customer trust, community service, and wealth creation.
 Spiritual leaders, like Barry Garapedian, utilize the elements of L-forms to achieve both excellent firm performance and altruistic purposes.

 Spiritual Leadership and the L-form Web of Interaction